Hearty Red Lentil Soup

 Ingredients

-• 2 medium leeks, white and pale green parts only rinsed well and medium dice
+- 2 leeks (approx. 6 oz), white and pale green parts only, rinsed well small dice

-• 2 quarts (8 cups) low sodium chicken broth (or vegetable broth)
+- 2 quarts (8 cups) low sodium chicken or vegetable

 Instructions

-• Blend a small portion of the soup with an immersion blender (or transfer a large ladleful of soup to a small food processor or blender, and puree until roughly smooth).
-This step is optional, but creates a wonderful texture.
+- Optional, but Recommended: For added body, blend a small portion of the soup with an immersion blender (or transfer a large ladleful to a small food processor, pulse several times, and return to the pot).

 Video